How to split ownership of a home

 Unique considerations

-Sometimes co-buyers have a situation that doesn’t fit neatly into a box.
+Sometimes co-owners have a situation that doesn’t fit neatly into a box.
 We’ve seen instances where one person’s contribution makes all the difference.
-For example, one co-buyer may contribute a relatively greater amount towards the down payment.
+For example, one co-owner may contribute a relatively greater amount towards the down payment.
 If this contribution is essential to the group’s ability to qualify for a mortgage, the practical value may exceed the dollar amount.

 Other things to think about